 System goals, objectives, performance measures, public input, and actual operation of service are all part of an ongoing process to continually evaluate and improve service (see Figure 11-1).
 YCTA will need to determine an appropriate but level and frequency of service evaluation that is meaningful without being burdensome to staff.
+Major service changes, including implementation of projects identified in the TDP, should include public outreach to obtain input on routing and schedule details.
+Minor adjustments based on input from the public, drivers, and other staff as well as performance monitoring should be implemented periodically to ensure that routes are running as expected.
+Changes should ideally be implemented only every 4 to 6 months to avoid overly frequent changes for riders.
+All major and minor service changes should be clearly communicated to riders.

 This section incorporates the existing conditions analysis, peer evaluation, and industry standards into performance measures and standards that YCTA can use to regularly assess system and route-level performance and progress towards TDP implementation.